Military Uniforms: Retirees & VeteransUpdated: March 20, 2021

 Grooming Standards While In Uniform As A Retiree/Veteran

 Obviously, those who wear the uniform after retirement or separation cannot be forced to maintain the same grooming standards, including weight, hair cut and color, jewelry, fingernails, accessories, etc., as active duty troops.

 That said, it’s considered a standard part of military customs and courtesies to apply the same grooming standards to non-active duty/retired/separated uniform wear as when the veteran or retiree served.

-Customs and courtesies in this area ensure a more presentable public appearance and the military is quite interested in how it looks to those in the civilian world.
-Maintaining a minimum standard of grooming and presentation when wearing the uniform once off active duty is useful toward this end.
+Customs and courtesies in this area ensure a more presentable public appearance, and the military is quite interested in how it looks to those in the civilian world.
+Maintaining a minimum standard of grooming and presentation when wearing the uniform once off active duty is useful.